phillid/fractal-gen/README.md

    You can specify the number of threads you want it to (see syntax).

 2. PGMs are grayscale, so you might want to tint it or apply a pallete of sort.
+   I'm working on an example tool to do this, but there are so many palettes you could use that you might as well write your own.

 [pgm-interlace]: https://github.com/phillid/pgm-interlace/